MicrosoftDocs/architecture-center/docs/guide/web/secure-single-page-application-authorization-content.md

-This guide shows how to use Azure API Management to implement a stateless No Token in the Browser pattern for a JavaScript single-page application.
+This guide shows how to use Azure API Management to implement a stateless architecture, for a JavaScript single-page application, that doesn't store tokens in the browser session.
 Doing so helps to protect access tokens from cross-site scripting (XSS) attacks and keep malicious code from running in the browser.

 This architecture uses [API Management](https://azure.microsoft.com/products/api-management) to: